Lightstreamer/Lightstreamer-example-MarketDepth-client-javascript/README.md

 * Get the `lightstreamer.js` file from [npm](https://www.npmjs.com/package/lightstreamer-client-web) or [unpkg](https://unpkg.com/lightstreamer-client-web/lightstreamer.js) and put it in the `src/js` folder.
   Alternatively, you can generate a customized lightstreamer.js library containing only the classes you actually use;
   see the build instructions on the [GitHub page](https://github.com/Lightstreamer/Lightstreamer-lib-client-javascript#building).
-  In that case, be sure to include the LightstreamerClient, Subscription, StaticGrid, DynaGrid, and StatusWidget modules and to use the "Use AMD" version.
+  In that case, be sure to include the LightstreamerClient, Subscription, StaticGrid, DynaGrid, and StatusWidget modules.
 * Get the `require.js` file form [requirejs.org](http://requirejs.org/docs/download.html) and put it in the `src/js` folder.
 * Deploy this demo on the Lightstreamer Server (used as Web server) or in any external Web Server.
 In the former case, please create the folders `<LS_HOME>/pages/MarketDepthDemo` and copy here the contents of the `/src` folder of this project.
 The client demo configuration assumes that Lightstreamer Server, Lightstreamer Adapters, and this client are launched on the same machine.
 If you need to target a different Lightstreamer server, please search in `js/lsClient.js` this line:<BR/>